|

 Tip #1: Getting started

-I recommend listening to the Andy Frisella podcast episode 208 and getting the 75 Hard book.
+I recommend listening to the Andy Frisella podcast episode 208 and getting the 75 Hard Challenge book.
 Incorporating these will help with motivation and understanding the challenge.
 I recommend getting the app for your phone; this gave me a sense of accomplishment each day as I checked off my tasks.

-Reminding myself that this challenge was not just about the end result but also growth and learning was also critical.
 With this mindset, I took a deep breath, embraced the uncertainty, and started the challenge with a positive attitude.
 It helped me conquer anything that came my way.

-Setting clear goals and creating a plan for 75 Hard was key to my success in this challenge.
-It’s not enough to say, “I want to complete this challenge.”
 You need to know exactly what you want to achieve and how you will get there.
 That clarity let me stay focused and motivated when the going got tough.

 If you’re considering taking on this challenge, I can’t stress enough how important it is to take the time to plan out your approach.
 You won’t regret it.

-Incorporating daily workouts into your routine can be difficult.
-However, I’ve found that the key is prioritizing and scheduling in advance.
 Determine what time of day works best for you, and block off that time for your workouts.

 This could be finding a workout buddy, trying new workouts or classes, or listening to your favorite music or podcast while you exercise.

-Tip #5: Staying disciplined and motivated throughout the challenge
+Tip #5: Staying Disciplined and Motivated

-Starting a challenge can be exciting and motivating, but it’s easy to lose steam and settle into a lackluster routine midway through.
-The key to staying disciplined and motivated is to remember why you started in the first place.
+Starting a challenge can be exciting and motivating, but it’s easy to lose steam and settle into a dull routine midway through.

 Maybe you wanted to improve your health or prove to yourself that you could conquer a difficult task.
-Whatever your reason, keep it at the forefront of your mind as you move through the challenge.
+Whatever your reason, keep it at the front of your mind as you move through the challenge.

 Looking through the Facebook group posts or listening to podcast episode 208 again will help you remember why you started.

 It might not always be fun or easy, but the satisfaction that comes with completing something challenging is worth it.
-Just remember why you started and let that fuel your ambition.

 As someone who has struggled with staying consistent in my fitness and wellness journey, I’ve learned that having an accountability partner or group can make all the difference.